Modern Slavery Policy

 Policies:

-• Admiral Taverns has a Modern Slavery Policy that it operates alongside this statement and is available to employees and issued to suppliers Admiral Taverns ensures awareness of this policy internally through its Human Resources team and Compliance Committee and externally through the relevant business areas.
+• Modern Slavery Policy that operates alongside this statement and is available to employees.
+Admiral Taverns ensures awareness of this policy internally through its Human Resources team and Compliance Committee.
 We encourage all who we work with to report any concerns in this area.
-The responsibility for our Modern Slavery Policy and Statement sits with the Executive Directors, Compliance Committee and Compliance The policies are developed in connection with relevant business areas and are reviewed regularly and signed off by the Operating Board of Admiral Taverns, as required.
+The responsibility for our Modern Slavery Policy and Statement sits with the Executive Directors, Compliance Committee and Compliance Officer.
+The statement and policy are assessed in connection with relevant business areas and are reviewed regularly and signed off by the Operating Board of Admiral Taverns, as required.

-• We have several policies that protect our employees including our Employee Privacy Policy, Anti Bribery Policy, Equal Opportunities Policy, Anti-Harassment Policy, Grievance Policy and Disciplinary Policy.
+• We have several other policies that protect our employees including our Employee Privacy Policy, Equality Diversity & Inclusion Policy, Anti-Harassment and Bullying Policy, Grievance Policy and Disciplinary Procedure.

 Risk Assessment: